 The bord resolution is 20 bit, obtained from independent, simultaneous sampling and low-delay Analog to Digital Converters (ADCs).

-Each channel has two full-scale measuring ranges, up to ±1 mA and ±1 uA respectively and the current source can be floating up to ±300 V respect to the FMC ground.
+Each channel has two full-scale measuring ranges, up to ±1 mA and ±1 uA (10 kHz bandwidth) for the FMC-PICO-1M4 version and up to ±10 mA and ±500 uA (300 kHz bandwidth) for the FMC-PICO-1M4-C3 version and the current source can be floating up to ±300 V respect to the FMC ground.
 The floating capability of the inputs is perfectly suitable for applications where the detector or current source needs to be biased.

 The analog front-end is designed in order to achieve low noise, low temperature dependance and very small unbalance between channels.
 The analog characteristics can be further improved by requesting a factory calibration of the channels - calibration data are stored in the on-board EEPROM memory that can be read via an I2C bus on the FMC connector.